Portugal's PM tries to soothe investors; BES says can cover any losses

 Further detail on BES's financial situation will be given on July 25 when the bank releases its half-year results.
 Shareholders will meet six days later to vote on a new chief executive and new directors, after family members said they would step down from the bank's 25-man board.

+"Although we welcome the latest disclosure from BES which goes some-way to enhancing the transparency on its exposure to the wider Espirito group, we still think that the situation facing the bank remains precarious given the opacity around its parent’s capital shortfall and the likely restructuring approach," Ciaran Callaghan, a credit analyst at Merrion Stockbrokers in Dublin, said in a note.

+By midday Friday, Portugal's sovereign and corporate debt was making up lost ground, with yields on 10-year sovereign paper down 6 basis points (bps) after losing 20 bps on Thursday.
+Bond yields move in the opposite direction to their price.

-(Writing by Carmel Crimmins and Alessandra Galloni; Additional reporting by Andrei Khalip Aimee Donnellan and Sudip Kar-Gupta in London; Editing by Sophie Walker, Alexander Smith)
+(Writing by Carmel Crimmins and Alessandra Galloni; Additional reporting by Andrei Khalip Aimee Donnellan and Sudip Kar-Gupta in London; Editing by Sophie Walker)